IseeHorizont/IseeHorizont/README.md

 #### 2023 - ...

-> graduated Tomsk State University of control systems and radioelectronics with a bachelor of software for engineering computer and automated systems
+> Graduated Tomsk State University of control systems and radioelectronics with a bachelor of software for engineering computer and automated systems

-> work as a Java software engineer at Bell Integrator, Moscow
+> Work as a Java software engineer at Bell Integrator, Moscow

 </details>